 3. Eat Before You Go

-If you’re satisfied instead of starving, you’ll be able to indulge in one or two small things and feel that you’ve had enough.
+If you’re satisfied instead of starving when you get to the party, you’ll be able to indulge in one or two small things.

 Like a good boy scout, if you plan ahead, you’ll have a much greater chance of success.
 Always have a healthy snack like a piece of fruit, some nuts, or an energy bar in your bag or car for when you need it.

-Then if you’re out longer than intended, or something happens unexpectedly, you won’t be tempted to buy something you wouldn’t normally choose.
+Then if you’re out longer than intended, or find yourself somewhere without healthy choices, you won’t be tempted to buy something you wouldn’t normally choose.

-Sometimes you might simply need a distraction to occupy your thoughts until a craving goes away, because you’re not actually hungry, you’re bored Or maybe you’ve developed a comfortable habit, like mindless snacking while watching TV after dinner.
+Sometimes you might simply need a distraction to occupy your thoughts until a food craving goes away, because you’re not actually hungry, you’re bored.

 Brushing your teeth when you’ve finished eating is another good one that a lot of people like to use.
 You won’t want to eat after you’ve just brushed your teeth.

-Or you could learn a new hobby like knitting, crochet or needlepoint, something that can be done comfortably while sitting in front of the telly.
+Or you could learn a new hobby like knitting, crochet or needlepoint.
+This keeps your hands & your mind busy, and can easily be done while sitting in front of the telly.

-Instead of mindlessly munching on junk, you’ll keep your hands occupied and learn a valuable new skill.
-I once had a client who knits squares for a local charity scheme that make blankets for homeless people – what a great idea, huh?
+Instead of mindlessly munching on junk, you’ll learn a valuable new skill.
+I once had a client who knitted squares for a local charity scheme that make blankets for homeless people – what a great idea, huh?

 11 easy distractions

-Here’s a list of some simple distractions; just find one or two techniques that you think will work for you, or be creative and make up your own!
+Here’s a list of some simple distractions for different situations and different times of day.
+Just find one or two techniques that you think will work for you, or be creative and make up your own!